Susannah Sample, DVM, MS, PhD, DACVS – Associate Professor

 Research

 Dr. Sample is one of the principal investigators in The Comparative Orthopaedic Research Laboratory (CORL), which has several major fields of interest.
-She has been awarded an individual K01 career development award, funded by the National Institute of Health.
 Dr. Sample’s primary research is focused on understanding the genomics and neuropathology of canine laryngeal paralysis.
+She also has active projects investigating the genetic basis of osteosarcoma in the Irish Wolfhound and tooth resorption in domestic cats.
 Dr. Sample is also involved in other aspects of genetic research being undertaken by the CORL team, including understanding the genetic contribution to canine cruciate ligament rupture and equine surgical disease.

 Responsibilities